Extensions of the universal theta divisor: Stability conditions

-Using the description of stability polytopes associated to a graph with two vertices in Example~\ref{Example: TwoComponentExample}, we conclude that the subgroup generated by the $\mathcal{O}(\C^{+}_{i, S})$'s acts transitively on the image of $V_{g,n}$ in
+Using the description of stability polytopes associated to a graph $\Gamma(i,S)$ given in Example~\ref{Example: TwoComponentExample}, and from Corollary~\ref{Corollary: StabilityDeterminedByTwoComponents}, we conclude that $W_{g,n}$ acts transitively on $V_{g,n}^{\text{TL}}$.
+To see that the action is free, observe that an element of $\Pic^{0}(\C_{g,n}/\Mm{g}{n}^{\text{TL}})$ acts as translation by its multidegree, so an element acting trivially must have trivial multidegree and the only such element is the identity (because rational and numerical equivalence coincide for line bundles on $\C_{g,n}$). \end{proof}

-and from Corollary~\ref{Corollary: StabilityDeterminedByTwoComponents} we deduce that the same is true for $V_{g,n}$.
-To see that the action is free, observe that an element of $\Pic^{0}(\C_{g,n}/\Mm{g}{n}^{(0)})$ acts as translation by its multidegree, so an element acting trivially must have multidegree $0$ and the only such element is the identity. \end{proof}
+\begin{remark} By Lemma \ref{Lemma: HyperplanesByTwoComponents} the maximum number of stability hyperplanes passing through a given point of $V_{g,n}^{\text{TL}}$ equals the number of stable graphs as in Notation \ref{Definition: AdmissiblePair}, which is also the dimension of $V_{g,n}^{\text{TL}}$, so the points for which this maximum is attained are vertices of the stability polytope decomposition.
+The proof of Lemma \ref{Lemma: Transitivity} also shows that the action of $W_{g,n}$ on the set of vertices of the stability polytope decomposition is free and transitive.
+It follows from its definition that the canonical parameter $\phi_{\text{can}}$ is one of these vertices. \end{remark}